Where can I find foot and ankle orthopaedic surgeons in London?

 1. Use NHS and Private Healthcare Resources

 London offers both NHS and private healthcare options.
-The NHS website provides a directory of orthopaedic specialists, including those focusing on foot and ankle surgery.
-You can search by location and specialty to find surgeons near you.
+The NHS website of individual hospitals usually provide a directory of orthopaedic specialists, including those focusing on foot and ankle surgery.
+You should search for hospitals first to find surgeons near you.

 For private care, many hospitals and clinics have websites listing their orthopaedic teams.
 Some well-known private hospitals in London with foot and ankle specialists include: